How To Perform Regular WordPress Backup

 This guide will show you how to do this using cPanel as your web admin panel, but the process should be very similar in other admin panels.

 Firstly, login to your cPanel account.
-The login details are usually the same you used in accessing your server through Filezilla, but you may ask your hosting company for the login link if you do not have that.
+The login details are usually the same as you used in accessing your server through Filezilla, but you may ask your hosting company for the login link if you do not have that.

 In cPanel, scroll to the “Databases” section and click on ‘phpMyAdmin‘.